George Town, Cayman Islands

-George Town is the capital and largest city in the Cayman Islands, located on Grand Cayman.
+George Town is the capital and largest city (Note: George Town technically lacks city status for it to be a city.) in the Cayman Islands, located on Grand Cayman.
 It was named after King George III.
-As of 2022, the city had a population of 40,957, making it the largest city (by population) of all the British Overseas Territories.
+As of 2025, the city had a population of 47,009, making it the largest city (by population) of all the British Overseas Territories.

 The Caymanian government offices are located in the city.
 According to the Globalization and World Cities Research Network in 2020, George Town is classed as a Beta city.